Spence Field (via Lead Cove Trail)

-To reach Spence Field on this hike you'll begin from the Lead Cove Trailhead near Cades Cove.
-From the Townsend "Y" intersection, drive west for 5.6 miles on Laurel Creek Road towards Cades Cove.
-The parking lot for the Lead Cove Trail will be on your left.
-There are parking areas on both sides of the road here, but the Lead Cove Trail is on the left, and will head south from the road.
+This hike to Spence Field begins from the Lead Cove Trailhead near Cades Cove.
+To reach the trailhead from the Townsend "Y" intersection, drive 5.6 miles west on Laurel Creek Road towards Cades Cove.
+The parking area for the Lead Cove Trail will be on your left.
+There's parking on both sides of the road, however, the Lead Cove Trail is on the left side, and heads south from the road.

-The shortest hike to Spence Field is via the Lead Cove Trail.
-The trail name is supposedly derived from the lead ore that was extracted here in the 1800s.
+The Lead Cove Trail offers the shortest hike to Spence Field.
+The trail's name is supposedly derived from the lead ore that was extracted here in the 1800s.

-Towards the beginning of this hike you'll pass an old homestead site on your left.
-The trail follows along the Sugar Cove Prong for roughly three-quarters of a mile before branching off and climbing steeply up to the Bote Mountain Trail.
-At 1.8 miles the trail dead-ends into the Bote Mountain Trail.
+Towards the beginning of the hike you'll pass an old homestead site on your left.
+Shortly thereafter the trail begins following along the Sugar Cove Prong.
+At roughly three-quarters of a mile the trail branches away from the creek and begins climbing steeply towards the Bote Mountain Trail.
+At 1.8 miles the Lead Cove Trail finally dead-ends into the Bote Mountain Trail.
 At this point you will have already climbed nearly 1300 feet.
-To continue on towards Spence Field, hikers should turn right at this junction.
+To continue on towards Spence Field hikers should turn right at this junction.

 As you ascend the Bote Mountain Trail you'll be hiking through a fairly open pine-oak forest, with intermittent views of Defeat Ridge towards the left.

-At roughly 3 miles the Anthony Creek Trail will branch off to the right.
-Continue by going straight here.
+At roughly 3 miles the Anthony Creek Trail will branch off towards the right.
+Hikers should continue by proceeding straight ahead here.

-As you continue climbing the Bote Mountain Trail you'll begin walking through a long stretch of trail where the rhododendron forms a tunnel over the trail.
-You'll also notice that the trail has sunk a couple of feet below the ground on either side of the trail.
-My guess is that this is a result of a combination of erosion and the trampling of the sheep and cattle that were driven to and from Spence Field prior to the establishment of the national park.
+As you continue climbing you'll begin walking through a long stretch of trail where rhododendron has formed a tunnel over the footpath.
+You'll also notice that the trail has sunk several feet below the ground on either side of the trail.
+My guess is that this is the result of a combination of erosion, and the trampling of the sheep and cattle that were driven to and from Spence Field prior to the establishment of the national park.

-At roughly 4.7 miles you'll reach the Appalachian Trail, and Spence Field.
-If you turn right at this junction you’ll pass through a series of small grassy meadows.
+At roughly 4.7 miles hikers will reach the Appalachian Trail at Spence Field.
+If you turn right at this junction you'll pass through a series of small grassy meadows.
 These are pleasant meadows, but nothing compared to what you'll find on the other side of the junction.

-If visibility is good you'll have outstanding views of the North Carolina side of the Smokies.
-And if you're there in June, you'll have one of the most spectacular displays of mountain laurel found just about anywhere.
-The hillsides and meadows are literally covered in the white and soft pink flowers from this member of the heath family.
+If visibility is good during your visit atop Spence Field you'll have some absolutely outstanding views of the North Carolina side of the Smokies.
+And if you're there in June you'll witness one of the most spectacular displays of mountain laurel found just about anywhere.
+The hillsides and meadows will literally be covered in the soft pink and white flowers from this heath family shrub.

-You'll only need to walk 100 yards or so beyond the junction to find a great spot to enjoy a picnic lunch, or to just soak in the grand scenery.
+Hikers will only have to walk about 100 yards or so beyond the junction to find a great spot to enjoy a picnic lunch, or to simply soak in the grand scenery.

-Spence Field is named after James Spence who built a cabin in this area in 1830.
-The History of the Grassy Balds in Great Smoky Mountains National Park, an online book on the Park website, states that neither Russell or Spence Field are natural grassy balds, but were actually cleared by settlers for the purposes of grazing sheep and cattle.
+Spence Field is named after James Spence, who built a cabin in this area in 1830.
+The History of the Grassy Balds in Great Smoky Mountains National Park, an online book that can be found on the park website, states that neither Russell or Spence Field are natural grassy balds, but were actually cleared by settlers for the purposes of grazing sheep and cattle.

-If you still have the energy at this point, you could continue walking eastward along the Appalachian Trail for another 1.2 miles to reach Rocky Top.
-You'll also have to climb another 550 feet, but the views from this vantage point just may be some of the best in the Park.
+If you still have the energy at this point you could continue walking eastward along the Appalachian Trail for another 1.2 miles to reach Rocky Top.
+Although you'll have to climb another 550 feet, the views from this vantage point might be some of the best in the park.